The Second Book of Moses called Exodus

 Notes on the Text

-Warra Illu: A garrison town founded by Menelik II in the late 1860s.
-He stayed in this border town near Wällo for considerable time, e.g. in June 1872 when Johannes Maier and aläqa Zännäb arrived there.
+Warra Illu.
+A garrison town founded by Menelik II in the late 1860s.
+He stayed in this border town near Wällo for a considerable time, e.g., in June 1872, when Johannes Mayer and aläqa Zännäb arrived there.
 Zännäb died in October 1876, a few weeks before Menelik and his army arrived in Warra Illu on their way to Wällo.

 Eloi Ficquet, “Wärrä Illu” in Encyclopaedia Aethiopica, vol. 4, ed.
 S. Uhlig in cooperation with A. Bausi, p.
 1149‒50.
 Wiesbaden: Harrassowitz, 2010.
 [Cf. Sewasew entry]